This summer has been tough for everyone in British Columbia, California, Oregon and Washington when it comes to smoke in your lungs.

 Recovering From Smoke In Your Lungs

-We invite you to consider a health retreat at our beautiful oceanside haven on northern Vancouver Island.
+We invite you to consider a health restoration retreat at our beautiful oceanside haven on Vancouver Island, BC.
 It’s truly a place to escape and relax while you recover, cleanse and heal from a traumatic summer.
-Our health retreat offers several specialty packages, including one that focused on Detox and Recharge.
+Our health retreat offers several specialty packages, including one that focused on Quitting Smoking.
 It’s the ideal response to support your body in discharging the toxins and stress it has accumulated this summer.